byrongsoriano/byrongsoriano.github.io/essays/reflection.md

 ---
 layout: essay
 type: essay
-title: "The difficult things will always be difficult"
+title: "A dive into Javascript"
 # All dates must be YYYY-MM-DD format!
 date: 2016-02-06
 published: true